Illegal construction - PakObserver

 As we go commercial right and left on top gear, more and more shopping malls, markets, plazas and huge buildings are fast coming up in different parts of the provincial metropolis.
 There are some civic bodies working whose main task is to keep close eyes on these new huge constructions to ensure no rules and regulations are violated in any manner and the building bye-laws are strictly followed.

-But it is a bitter fact that in reality neither rules and regulations nor building bye-laws are being followed in the new constructions which have started and completed generally while the authorities concerned look the other way.
-Anyone can easily guess whether this is done purposely after palms being greased or phone calls received from influential and well-connected property developers.
+But it is a bitter fact that in reality neither rules and regulations nor building bye-laws are generally been followed in the new constructions which are started and completed generally while the authorities concerned look the other way.
+Anyone can easily guess whether this is done purposely after palms being greased or phone calls received from influential and well-connected highly placed quarters.

-Residents of DHA Lahore in general and of Sector P are these days quite disturbed with the speedy construction of a multi-storey plaza short of Bhatta Chowk which they say is yet another example out of numerous illegal construction.
-I was told about this during visit to my relatives few days back.
+Residents of DHA Lahore in general and of Sector-P are quite disturbed with the speedy construction of a multi-storey plaza short of Bhatta Chowk which they say is yet another instance of numerous illegal constructions.

 MOMINA BILAL